ByteBreach/tornet/README.md

 - `--interval` (optional): Time in seconds between IP changes (default is 60 seconds).
 - `--count` (optional): Number of times to change the IP (default is 10 times).
 If set to 0, the IP will be changed indefinitely.
+- `--stop` (optional): Stop all Tor services and TorNet processes and exit.
 - `--ip` (optional): Display the current IP address and exit.
 - `--auto-fix` (optional): Automatically fix issues (install/upgrade packages).
 - `--help`: Show the help message and exit.